 Management is responsible for the other information.
-The other information comprises the list of shareholdings of directors and senior management and their connected persons and the top 10 shareholdings of the Company as at February 28, 2023, but does not include the financial statements and our auditors' report thereon.
+The other information comprises, the annual report as at 29 February 2024, but does not include the financial statements and our auditors' report thereon.
 The other information is expected to be made available to us after the date of the auditors' report.